gbif/hp-north-america/publishgbifobis.md

 ## Webinar: Parallel Publishing to GBIF & OBIS

-This webinar was presented on 12 March 2026 as the first part of the GBIF North America's 2026 Nodes Meeting and Training.
+This webinar was presented on 12 March 2026 as the first part of the GBIF North America 2026 Nodes Meeting and Training.

-**Presented by:**
+**Presenters:**
 - **Elizabeth Lawrence**, OBIS Training Officer
-- **Steven Formel**, OBIS Data Manager and Principal of The Data Patch
+- **Steven Formel**, OBIS Data Manager
 - **David Bloom**, VertNet Project Magician

 **Topics covered:**